-- Individual and/or family counselling, family mediation, spiritual guidance, and coaching focused focus on the needs and challenges of the youth and their family.
+- Individual and/or family counselling, family mediation, spiritual guidance, and coaching that focuses on the needs and challenges of the youth and their family.

-- Assistance in accessing various community services and supports.
+- Assistance for both youth and parents/guardians in accessing various community services and supports.

-The Day Treatment program is for youth who need structured support to overcome the challenges of addiction and substance abuse, but who don’t need more intensive support offered in a residential program.
-Once they’ve completed this program, youth are invited to participate in Ray of Hope’s Community-Based Treatment Program for continued support.
+The Day Treatment program is for youth aged 13 and up who need structured support to overcome addiction and substance abuse, but who don’t need (or are not ready to consider) more intensive support offered in a residential program.
 Participants: